evanodell/refuge/cran-comments.md

 ## Submission Notes

-This is a resubmission of the `refuge` package, to correct test errors found on CRAN.
+This is a resubmission of the `refuge` package, to correct a bug found immediately after the release of 0.3.0 to CRAN.

-This is version 0.3.0, which fixes those errors and features some internal code improvements and additions to the `rfg_date` function.
+This is version 0.3.1, which fixes that bug, caused by a missing "&" sign in the `rfg_search` function.
+Have implemented better testing to catch it

 ## Test environments
 * local macOS install, R 3.5.1